Martin Rylko

 Conclusion

 Terraform is a powerful tool, but without discipline it becomes a nightmare.
 Start with remote state and modularization, add drift detection and naming conventions.
 Your future self will thank you.
+If you're using Bicep instead of Terraform, see our Bicep CI/CD pipeline guide.

 Interested in how to set up a complete Terraform CI/CD pipeline in Azure DevOps?
 I'm preparing a detailed guide on that topic.
+Learn more about our Infrastructure as Code consulting.

 Tags:#Terraform#Azure#IaC#DevOps